Aortic valve stenosis

 Transcatheter aortic valve replacement

-Transcatheter aortic valve replacement is commonly called TAVR.
+Transcatheter aortic valve replacement (TAVR) is a type of heart valve surgery.
 It's done to replace a narrowed aortic valve, a condition called aortic valve stenosis.
 A doctor inserts a flexible tube called a catheter into a blood vessel and guides it into the heart.
-A replacement valve made of cow or pig tissue goes through the tube to the area of the aortic valve.
+A replacement valve made of cow or pig tissue goes through the tube to the specific area in the heart.
 A balloon on the catheter tip inflates to press the new valve into place.
 Some valves are self-expanding.

-Treatment for aortic valve stenosis depends on the symptoms and the severity of the condition.
+Treatment for aortic valve stenosis depends on the symptoms and how severe the condition is.
+Aortic valve stenosis ranges from mild to severe.

-If you have mild aortic valve symptoms or none, you may only need regular checkups by a health care provider.
-The provider may recommend healthy lifestyle changes and medications to treat valve disease symptoms or reduce the risk of complications.
+If you have no symptoms or just mild ones, you may only need regular health checkups.
+Some people need medicines to treat valve disease symptoms or reduce the risk of complications.

 Surgery or other procedures

-You may eventually need surgery to repair or replace the diseased aortic valve, even if you don't have symptoms.
-Aortic valve surgery may be done at the same time as other heart surgery.
+You may eventually need a surgery to repair or replace the narrowed aortic valve, even if you don't have symptoms.
+Aortic valve surgery may be done at the same time as other types of heart surgery.

-In this procedure, a long, thin tube (catheter) with a balloon on the tip is inserted into an artery in the arm or groin.
-It's guided to the aortic valve.
-Once in place, the balloon is inflated, which widens the valve opening.
-The balloon is then deflated, and the catheter and balloon are removed.
+In balloon valvuloplasty, a doctor places a thin tube into a blood vessel in the arm or groin and guides it to the aortic valve.
+Once in place, a balloon on the tip of the tube is inflated.
+This makes the valve opening wider.
+The balloon is deflated.
+The tube and balloon are removed.

 Biological tissue valves break down over time and may eventually need to be replaced.
-People with mechanical valves will need to take blood-thinning medications for life to prevent blood clots.
-Your health care provider will discuss with you the benefits and risks of each type of valve.
+People with mechanical valves need to take blood thinners for life to prevent blood clots.
+Talk with your healthcare team about the benefits and risks of each type of valve.

 • Transcatheter aortic valve replacement (TAVR).
-TAVR is an alternative to open-heart aortic valve replacement surgery.
-This minimally invasive procedure replaces a narrowed aortic valve with a valve made of cow or pig tissue.
-It may be an option if you're at intermediate or high risk of complications from surgical aortic valve replacement.
-Ask your health care provider about your options.
+TAVR is an option to open-heart valve surgery.
+It uses small cuts and a thin, flexible tube called a catheter to replace the aortic valve.
+During TAVR, a surgeon replaces a narrowed aortic valve with a valve made of cow or pig tissue.
+TAVR may be an option if you're at intermediate or high risk of complications from surgical aortic valve replacement.
+Ask your healthcare team about your options.

-TAVR is done using smaller incisions and a thin, flexible tube (catheter) to reach the heart.
-A flexible tube (catheter) is inserted into a blood vessel and guided to the heart.
-A replacement valve made of cow or pig tissue is passed through the catheter to the aortic valve area.
-A balloon on the catheter tip inflates to press the new valve into place.
+During TAVR, the surgeon places a tube into a blood vessel and guides it to the heart.
+A replacement valve made of cow or pig tissue goes through the tube to the aortic valve area.
+A balloon on the tube's tip inflates to press the new valve into place.
 Some valves can self-expand.
-The surgeon removes the catheter once the new valve is securely in place.
-Surgeons may also perform a catheter procedure to insert a replacement valve into a biological tissue valve that is no longer working properly.
+The tube is removed.
+Surgeons also may use tubes, called catheters, to put a replacement valve into a biological tissue valve that is no longer working properly.

 • Aortic valve repair.
-To repair an aortic valve, surgeons separate valve flaps (cusps) that have fused.
+Surgeons may fix the aortic valve by separating valve flaps that are stuck together.
 However, valve repair is rarely used to treat aortic valve stenosis.
 Generally aortic valve stenosis requires aortic valve replacement.

 Lifestyle and home remedies

 • Eat a heart-healthy diet.
 Eat a variety of fruits and vegetables, low-fat or fat-free dairy products, poultry, fish, and whole grains.
-Avoid saturated and trans fat, and excess salt and sugar.
+Limit salt and saturated fats.

-• Maintain a healthy weight.
-Aim to keep a healthy weight.
-Lose weight if you're overweight or have obesity.
+• Keep a healthy weight.
+Lose weight if you are overweight or have obesity.
 Losing just a few pounds can help reduce risk factors for heart disease.
-Talk to your provider about the weight that's best for you.
+Ask your healthcare professional what weight is best for you.

 • Manage stress.
-Find ways to help reduce emotional stress.
-Getting more exercise, practicing mindfulness, spending time with family and friends, and connecting with others in support groups are some ways to reduce stress.
+Learn ways to help reduce emotional stress.
+Some ideas are to get more exercise, practice mindfulness or connect with others in support groups.

 Pregnancy and aortic valve disease

-If you have aortic stenosis and are considering pregnancy, it's important to talk to your health care provider about your plans.
-Together, you and your health care provider can discuss the safety of medications and whether you need a procedure to treat aortic valve stenosis before getting pregnant.
+If you have aortic stenosis and are considering pregnancy, it's important to talk with your healthcare team about your plans.
+Together, you can talk about the safety of medicines and whether you need treatment for aortic valve stenosis before getting pregnant.

-Those with heart valve disease such as aortic valve stenosis usually require close monitoring by a health care provider during pregnancy.
-Care providers may recommend avoiding pregnancy due to the risk of complications if you have severe aortic stenosis.
+Those with heart valve disease such as aortic valve stenosis usually require close checkups by a healthcare professional during pregnancy.
+If you have severe aortic stenosis, healthcare professionals may tell you not to get pregnant due to the risk of complications.

 Preparing for an appointment

-If you think you have aortic valve stenosis, consider being evaluated and treated at a medical center with a multidisciplinary heart valve team.
-This is a team of heart doctors (cardiologists) and other care providers trained and experienced in evaluating and treating heart valve disease.
+If you think you have aortic valve disease, make an appointment for a health checkup.
+Consider being seen and treated at a medical center with a multidisciplinary heart valve team.
+This is a team of heart doctors, called cardiologists, and other healthcare professionals trained and experienced in heart valve disease.

 Here's some information to help you prepare for your appointment.